top of page

 *Students with disabilities who are ineligible for special education may receive reasonable accommodations through a 504 Plan.

-IDEA’s definition of a “child with a disability” lists 13 categories:
+IDEA’s definition of a “child with a disability” lists these categories:

 Autism